kerryhatcher/New-Relic_Infrastructure--Use_with_AWS_Systems_Manager/README.md

+# New Relic Agent Run Document to use with AWS SystemS Manager
-# NRI Agent Cross Platform
+# Linux and Windwos Cross Platform

 Install, Update, or Remove the New Relic Infrastructure agent for supported Windows and Linux OSes.